Rel1cx/eslint-react/docs/rules/jsx/no-leaked-conditional-rendering.md

 # jsx/no-leaked-conditional-rendering

-💼 This rule is enabled in the following configs: 👍 `recommended`, 🔍 `recommended-type-checked`.
+💼 This rule is enabled in the following configs: ⚛️ `jsx`, 👍 `recommended`, 🔍 `recommended-type-checked`.

 <!-- end auto-generated rule header -->